NKU-MobFly-Robotics/line_segment_mapping/README.md

 > H. Gao, X. Zhang, Y. Fang, and J. Yuan, "A line segment extraction algorithm using laser data based on seeded region growing," ***International Journal of Advanced Robotic Systems***, 2018, 15(1): 1-10. [[paper]](https://journals.sagepub.com/doi/full/10.1177/1729881418755245)[[code]](https://github.com/NKU-MobFly-Robotics/laser-line-segment)

-If you use this repo in your research, please kindly cite the above papers.
+Please cite the above papers if you use this repo in your research.

 ## How to use